The Direct Entry Inspector programme application window is now closed. It reopens on 7th January 2019 and closes on 18th February 2019.

 The aim of the National Assessment Centre is to measure your suitability for the programme, including your potential to reach senior levels in the police service.

 Once all the exercises are finished, your overall performance is considered.
-If you reach the requisite standard, you’ll be recommended to go on to the Direct Entry Inspector programme.
+If you reach the requisite standard, we’ll recommend that you go on to the Direct Entry Inspector programme.
 The final decision will only be made once you’ve completed all the exercises and your performance on each exercise has been evaluated.